jw120/mal/impls/jw-typed-racket/README.md

 - Re-think how to track spaces and comments in reader.
 Just using whitespace string confused by "" or " " etc
 - Get reader tests to pass

+Done - Can we use a unique symbol instead of a struct constcutoer for mal-nil (match with `,)

 Can we have structs with only one variable is mutable

-Should we add a mal-void type to return from do with no args?
+Done - Should we add a mal-void type to return from do with no args?
 Also avoids raising empty.
 Would not be printed for repl.

 Typed racket version